 - The title of your page.
 That’s both the actual title and the SEO title, which might be slightly different.
 The title’s a starting point for Google determining relevance, and it’s the clickable link you see in search results.

 - The meta description.
-This is for SEO.
 If you don’t use an SEO tool, then this will automatically come from the first 160 characters of your content, so that’s a good place to use keywords too.
 The meta description provides the description that’s below the clickable link, and helps people decide to click – or not.

 - In links and social media updates.
 If you’re sharing site content, this may already be part of the title, but you can also help people refine their searches by adding an appropriate hashtag, which is also effectively a keyword.

 Of course, you’ll also use keywords and related terms throughout your content.
-Avoid keyword stuffing, though.
+Avoid keyword stuffing, though – it’s considered a black hat SEO tactic and will backfire.
 Have a main keyword in mind and then use variations, so you write like a human being for human beings.
 When you’re done, check back to see if you can include additional semantic keywords without compromising readability and content effectiveness.